-required courses

-SPED 3300K Building Community in Inclusive 3

-Contexts

-SPED 36ooK Reading and Writing Instruction for 3

-Students with Disabilities in

-Childhood Education I

-SPED 3700K Reading and Writing Instruction for 3

-Students with Disabilities in

-Childhood Education II

-SPED 38ooK Assessment for Students with 3

-Disabilities in Childhood Education I

-SPED 3900K Instructional Methods for Students 3

-with Disabilities in Childhood

-Education II

-SPED 5300K Positive Approaches to Challenging 3

-Behaviors

-EDCE 5400C Methods of Teaching English to 3

-Speakers of Other Languages I (Pre

-K-grade 6)

-SPED 6100l Working with Parents of Students 3

-with Disabilities

-SPED 2600l Content Research Seminar in Special 2

-Education

-SPED 2900l Seminar in Educational Research 2

-One of the followin g two

-SPED 5700G Practicum in Teaching Special 2

-Education
+SPED 3300K Building Community in Inclusive Contexts 3 SPED 3 6ooK Reading and Writing Instruction for Students with Disabilities in Childhood Education I 3 SPED 3700K Reading and Writing Instruction for Students with Disabilities in Childhood Education II 3 SPED 3800K Assessment for Students with Disabilities in Childhood Education I 3 SPED 3900K Instructional Methods for Students with Disabilities in Childhood Education II 3 SPED 5300K Positive Approaches to Challenging Behaviors 3 EDCE 5400C Methods of Teaching English to Speakers of Other Languages I (Pre K-grade 6) 3 SPED 6100l Building Connections: Disabilities, Families, Schools, and Communities 3 One of the following ng two series

-SPED 7701G Internship in Special Education 4
+One of the following two series SPED 5700G Practicum in Teaching Special Education AND 2 SPED 5701G Special Education Practicum Seminar OR 2 SPED 7701G Internship in Special Education AND 4 SPED 7702G Special Education Student Teaching Seminar 2

-SPED 5700G: for those who hold a teaching certificate.

-SPED 7701G: for the ose who do not hold a teaching certificate.
+SPED 5700G: For those who hold a teaching certificate.
+SPED 7701G: For those who do not hold a teaching certificate.

-One of the following option

 One of the following options

+one of the following options

 SPED 2600I Content Research Seminar in Special 2

 Education

-SPED 2900I Seminar in Educational Research 2
+SPED 2900l Seminar in Educational Research 2

 OR

-EDUC 7000l Introduction to Educational Research 2
+EDUC 7000I Introduction to Educational Research 2

-EDUC 7100l Individual Study in Educational 2
+EDUC 7100I Individual Study in Educational 2

 Research

-Teaching Students with Disabilities in Adolescent Education-Generalist (Grades 7-12), Master of Science in Education (M.S.
-Ed.)
+Teaching Students with Disabilities in Adolescent Education-Generalist (Grades 7-12), Master of Science in Education (M.S.Ed.)

-- Prerequisites for all candidates: bachelor's degree with a major or concentration in one of the liberal arts or sciences with study in a foreign language (two semesters of ASL accepted).
-Candidates with deficiencies in any of these areas may be conditionally accepted. - Prerequisites for candidates seeking Provisional New York State Certification (credit may be given for these courses or their equivalents if taken elsewhere on the graduate or undergraduate level, but they are not counted toward the master's degree):
+Prerequisites for all candidates: bachelor's degree with a major or concentration in one of the liberal arts or sciences with study in a foreign language (two semesters of ASL accepted).
+Candidates with deficiencies in any of these areas may be conditionally accepted.
+Prerequisites for candidates seeking Provisional New York State Certification (credit may be given for these courses or their equivalents if taken elsewhere on the graduate or undergraduate level, but they are not counted toward the master's degree):